Recursive Tree Grammar Autoencoders: Method

-where $\bm{U}^\mu, \bm{U}^\sigma \in \R^{n_\mathrm{VAE} \times n}$, $\vec a^\mu, \vec a^\sigma \in \R^{n_\mathrm{VAE}}$, $\bm{W}^\rho \in \R^{n \times n_\mathrm{VAE}}$, and $\vec c^\rho \in \R^n$ are additional parameters.
+where $\bm{U}^\mu, \bm{U}^\sigma \in \R^{n_\mathrm{VAE} \times n}$ and $\vec a^\mu, \vec a^\sigma \in \R^{n_\mathrm{VAE}}$ are additional parameters.

-As the decoding probability $p_\Dec(\tre x|\vec z)$ of Equation~\ref{eq:vae}, we use the probability that Algorithm~\ref{alg:decoding} generates the rule sequence that produces tree $\tre x$ when starting with vector $\vec x$ and nonterminal $S$.
-In particular, we use the product over all probabilities in line 5 of Algorithm~\ref{alg:decoding}.
-The loss term $-\log[p_\Dec(\tre x_i|\vec z_i)]$ in Equation~\ref{eq:vae} then becomes the crossentropy between always choosing the correct decoding rule and the softmax distribution in line 5 of Algorithm~\ref{alg:decoding}.
+To decode, we first transform the encoding vector $\vec z$ with a single layer $\rho(\vec z) = \tanh\big(\bm{W}^\rho \cdot \vec z + \vec c^\rho\big)$ and then apply the decoding scheme from Algorithm~\ref{alg:decoding}.
+As the decoding probability $p_\Dec(\tre x\vert\vec z)$, we use the product over all probabilities $p_A(r_t\vert\vec x_t)$ from line 5 of Algorithm~\ref{alg:decoding}, i.e.\ the probability of always choosing the correct grammar rule during decoding, provided that all previous choices have already been correct.
+The negative logarithm of this product can also be interpreted as the crossentropy loss between the correct rule sequence and the softmax probabilities from line 5 of Algorithm~\ref{alg:decoding}.
 The details of our loss computation are given in Algorithm~\ref{alg:loss}.
-Note that the time and space complexity is $\mathcal{O}(|\tre x|)$ because every rule adds exactly one symbol, and the sum over all $k$ in each iteration also adds up to $|\tre x|-1$ since the list of all children of all subtrees is exactly the DFS list.
-The space complexity follows because we need to store $\tre x$ and $T = |\tre x|$ rules, but nothing bigger.
-Because the loss is differentiable, we can optimize it using gradient descent schemes such as Adam \cite{Adam2013}.
-The gradient computation is performed by the pyTorch autograd system \cite{pytorch2019}.
+Note that the time and space complexity is $\mathcal{O}(\lvert \tre x\rvert )$ because the outer loop from line 7-17 runs $T = \lvert \tre x\rvert $ times, and the inner loop in lines 12-15 runs $\lvert \tre x\rvert -1$ times in total because every node takes the role of child exactly once (except for the root).
+Because the loss is differentiable, we can optimize it using gradient descent schemes such as Adam \citep{Adam2013}.
+The gradient computation is performed by the pyTorch autograd system \citep{pytorch2019}.